JuliaOcean/OceanRobots.jl/docs/src/reference.md

 - a simple `read` function that downloads data if needed.
 - a default `plot` function that depicts some of the data.

+# Supported Datasets

+!!! note
     For mapping purposes, it is useful to download country polygons.

 ```@example ex1
 using MeshArrays, Shapefile, DataDeps